danielgaskell/scc/doc/symbos.md

-    void* coldata;            // address of the column data (see below) unsigned short clicked;   // index of last clicked row unsigned char flags;      // flags (see below) unsigned char resorted;   // (in SymbOS 4.0 and up, will be set to 1 if the user re-sorts the list) unsigned short treelines; // (only used by tree views, see C_TREE) unsigned short treefirst; // (only used by tree views, see C_TREE) } List;
+    void* coldata;            // address of the column data (see below) unsigned short clicked;   // index of last clicked row unsigned char flags;      // flags (see below) unsigned char resorted;   // (SymbOS 4.0+ sets this to 1 when the user re-sorts the list) unsigned short treelines; // (only used by tree views, see C_TREE) unsigned short treefirst; // (only used by tree views, see C_TREE) } List;